Luka Callø

-Luka Callø Carstensen (born 10 June 2006) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Aarhus Fremad, on loan from AGF.
+Luka Callø Carstensen (born 10 June 2006) is a Danish professional footballer who plays as a centre-back for Danish Superliga club AGF.

 Career

 AGF

 Callø came to AGF from his childhood club, Skødstrup SF as a U11 player.
 Callø worked his way up through AGF's academy and in the winter of 2024, he got playing time in all six test matches for the club's Danish Superliga team.

 On 14 April 2024, Callø made his official debut for AGF in a Danish Superliga match against Brøndby IF when he came on for the last 10 minutes of the match.
 In addition to his debut, he made two more appearances before the season ended.

 In the summer of 2024, Callø signed a new contract until June 2028 and was permanently promoted to the first team.

-On February 3, 2025, on transfer deadline day, it was confirmed that Callø joined Danish 1st Division club Kolding IF on a loan deal for the rest of 2025.
+On 3 February 2025, on transfer deadline day, it was confirmed that Callø joined Danish 1st Division club Kolding IF on a loan deal for the rest of 2025.
 He made 9 appearances for the club before AGF decided to recall him in early June 2025.

-On transfer deadline day, September 1, 2025, Callø transferred to newly promoted Danish 1st Division club Aarhus Fremad on a loan deal until the end of the season.
+On transfer deadline day, 1 September 2025, Callø transferred to newly promoted Danish 1st Division club Aarhus Fremad on a loan deal until the end of the season.